copremesis/api_braintree/api.md

 - gems
   * Ruby libraries written/tested/published by the community which ranges from developers
   * encourages software reuse few bugs avoid rebuilding the wheel.
-- 3rd party apis + existing gem
+- 3rd party APIs + existing gem

   * The third-party software component market thrives because many programmers believe that component oriented development improves the efficiency and the quality of developing custom applications